 THE BEST BEEF MARINADE

-TIP: As with most marinades the longer they hang out in the marinade the better infused the meat will be, enhancing the flavors, the same is true for this one, 4 hours or more if you can!
+As with most marinades the longer they hang out in the marinade, the better infused the meat will be, enhancing the flavors.
+So make it in the morning, or the night before and let it hang out for 4 hours or more!

 A beautiful cast!
-Fresh ginger, garlic, a touch of brown sugar, oil and teriyaki sauce (or try soy sauce or Bragg’s Liquid Amino’s).
+Fresh ginger, garlic, a touch of brown sugar, oil and teriyaki sauce (or substitute soy sauce, Gluten free Tamari or Bragg’s Liquid Amino’s).
 I am loving avocado oil, have you tried it?
-I thought it would taste, well…avocado-y, but it’s a lovely light oil that doesn’t taste of avocados, which I love, but I don’t necessarily want all of my foods tasting like them.
+I thought it would taste, well…avocado-y, but it’s a lovely, light oil that doesn’t taste of avocados, which I love, but I don’t necessarily want all of my foods tasting like them.
 Give it a try!

-Pour your oil, teriyaki (or soy) sauce and water into a small mixing bowl.
-Mince your garlic and ginger and place into liquids and brown sugar and whisk well.
+Pour the oil, teriyaki (or soy) sauce and water into a small mixing bowl.
+Mince garlic and ginger and place into liquids, add brown sugar and whisk well.